Before Warner Bros. stepped in Zack Snyder had planned for multiple sequels to 2013’s Man of Steel starring Henry Cavill as Superman.

-For those reasons, we’ve compiled a list of five burning questions left unanswered in Man of Steel that could be addressed in potential sequels.
+We’ve compiled a list of six burning questions left unanswered in Man of Steel that could be addressed in potential sequels.

 It’s no secret to anyone that Zack Snyder loves symbolism, especially if it’s related to Christianism in any way.
 That’s why he relied so much upon portraying Superman as a deity rather than just a hero for most of his appearances in the SnyderVerse – a trend that began with Man of Steel and its existential questions about how mere mortals would see someone like Superman.
 Something that would have no doubt continued in Man of Steel sequels too.

 That said, when it comes to religious imagery – specifically Christian and Catholic imagery, in Superman’s case – nothing comes close to the symbolism of Superman rising from the dead in Justice League.
 His resurrection might have been a bit rushed in the original cut of the film, but the symbolism and religious allegories were turned up to eleven with the release of the fabled Snyder Cut.

 Religious or not, dying and returning to the world of the living must have some ramifications for whoever goes through that process, no matter if they’re made of steel or any other metal or alloy.
 It’s a life-changing experience – quite literally – that must have left some scars on Superman’s psyche.
 So, what changed with the Man of Steel after his apparent demise?